alligreubel/microsoft-qa-docs/microsoft-qa-docs/csat-surveys-results.md

 2. **Original poster (OP) survey:** This survey is triggered for 100% of users who:
 <br> a.
 Ask a question and navigate away from the page
 <br> b.
-Return to the question page, and stay on page for 5 minutes<br>
+Return to the question page, where an answer has been proposed
+<br> c.
+Stay on page for 5 minutes<br>
 ![Screenshot of question asking experience survey](media/op_survey.PNG)

 **OP survey details:**
 <br>- You will **not** be notified of a survey response if you answer a question.
 The original poster's survey response will not impact your Microsoft Q&A reputation points.
-<br>- The survey will surface to the question asker every time they visit the question page, even if they have already completed the survey.

 >[!NOTE]
 > Both of these surveys have been created using a third-party survey service, [Usabilla](https://usabilla.com/).